 Castle Cove Sailing Club is an active and friendly, family club located on the north shore of Portland Harbour.
 From small beginnings in a cliff-top chalet in 1923, we have grown steadily and in September 2002 we moved to our present site at the end of Old Castle Road, Weymouth.

-During the lead up to the Olympics in 2012 we have welcomed sailors from over 20 countries to join us and train at the club.
 We have a strong self-help ethos and run an extensive programme of racing for both dinghies and keelboats.
 In conjunction with our busy sailing calendar we have a full social diary taking pride in being a very friendly club, run by members for members.

 Want to know how to join, click here or pay us a visit....

 Our Clubhouse and grounds will be open to visitors and members alike from 10.00 until 16.00.

 Everyone is welcome so do come along and enjoy a day out at your remarkable local Sailing Club.

 The sand removal project was successfully completed as planned 29th and 30th March 2021.

 Sand had built up over a number of years in the area used to launch keelboats from the Club, to the point that some boats could no longer be launched or recovered.
 Something had to be done!

 Planning had started in January 2021 and permissions obtained from the MMO, Natural England, SSSI Consent and Portland Harbour Authority.